Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Origin of anisotropies

-Now we decompose further the quasi-two-dimensional network of Ti and planar O atoms.
+Now we further decompose the quasi two-dimensional network of Ti and planar O atoms.
 We consider the planar network of Ti and O atoms as a series of separate subsystems, each consisting of infinite one-dimensional chains of Ti and planar O atoms.
-With such decomposition, we can now quantify the interatomic forces within a single chain, and between the chains.
-To quantify interactions along a single Ti--O--Ti--O chain of atoms we sum $k_{i}^{j{\bm R}}$ over all $i$ and $j{\bm R}$ corresponding to the same chain.
-These interactions are shown in green in the left panel of Fig.~\ref{fig:2by2}.
-The resulting sum equals $0.92~\rm{Ry/Bohr}^2$.
-Next, we consider a perpendicular pair of chains and sum $k_{i{\bm R}^\prime}^{j{\bm R}}$ over all pairs where $i {\bm R}^\prime$ and $j{\bm R}$ correspond to atoms in different chains, as in the right panel of Fig.~\ref{fig:2by2}.
-This results in a value about three times smaller, $0.31~\rm{Ry/Bohr}^2$.
-Therefore, we conclude that the interatomic forces are effectively strong within the chain and weak between the chains.
-The remaining interatomic force, not included in the sums above, is the onsite term on the Ti atom, where both $i$ and $j{\bm R}$ correspond to the home cell Ti atom.
-This onsite term equals $0.54~\rm{Ry/Bohr}^2$.
+These chains are indicated in gray in Fig.~\ref{fig:2by2}.
+With such a decomposition, we can now quantify the interatomic forces within a single chain and between chains.
+To quantify interactions along a single $\ldots$--Ti--O--Ti--O--$\ldots$ chain of atoms, we sum $k_{i}^{j{\bm R}}$ over all $i$ and $j{\bm R}$ corresponding to the same chain.
+These interactions are shown by green lines from atom $i$ to atom $j{\bm R}$ in the top panel of Fig.~\ref{fig:2by2}.
+The resulting sum is equal to $0.92~\rm{Ry/Bohr}^2$.
+Next, we consider a perpendicular pair of chains and sum $k_{i{\bm R}^\prime}^{j{\bm R}}$ over all pairs where $i {\bm R}^\prime$ and $j{\bm R}$ correspond to atoms in different chains.
+These interactions are shown as pink lines connecting atoms $i {\bm R}^\prime$ and $j{\bm R}$ as in the bottom panel of Fig.~\ref{fig:2by2}.
+This results in a value about three times smaller, $0.31~\rm{Ry/Bohr}^2$.\footnote{The remaining interatomic forces, not included in the sums above, are the onsite terms where both $i$ and $j{\bm R}$ correspond to the atoms in the home cell $\bm{R}=0$.
+These on-site terms for both Ti and O sum to $0.54~\rm{Ry/Bohr}^2$.} Therefore, we conclude that the interatomic forces are effectively strong within the chain and weak between the chains.
+In other words, the interatomic forces in BaTiO$_3$ effectively have low dimensionality.
+This crystal can be seen as consisting of strongly bonded one-dimensional $\ldots$--Ti--O--Ti--O--$\ldots$ chains that are connected to each other and form a quasi two-dimensional network.

-The quasi-one-dimensionality of the force constant matrix is consistent with our earlier finding that phonon angular momentum is dominantly pointing along the specific crystallographic directions perpendicular to $\bm P$.
-In the following section, we introduce an analytical model in order to give a simple physical picture of this finding.
+The quasi-one-dimensionality of the force constant matrix is consistent with our earlier finding that the angular momentum of the phonon is dominantly pointing along the specific crystallographic directions perpendicular to $\bm P$.
+In the following section, we introduce an analytical model to give a simple physical picture of this finding.